 Figure 8.
 This graph shows how corrosion rates increase in carbon steel containing decreasing percentages of silicon.
-This information can be found in Annex C of API RP 939-C.
+This information can be found in Annex C of API RP 939-C.i

-10. The refining industry has been aware of increased rates of sulfidation corrosion in low-silicon carbon steel piping since as early as 1974, 13 nearly 40 years before the August 6, 2012, incident and two years before the Chevron crude unit was constructed.
+10. The refining industry has been aware of increased rates of sulfidation corrosion in low-silicon carbon steel piping since as early as 1974, nearly 40 years before the August 6, 2012, incident and two years before the Chevron crude unit was constructed.
 Prior to the incident, Chevron documented its understanding of the significant consequences of sulfidation corrosion.
 This is reflected in Chevron's Corrosion Prevention and Metallurgy Manual, which states:

 Sulfidation corrosion has caused severe fires and fatalities in the refining industry, primarily because it causes corrosion over a relatively large area, so failures tend to involve ruptures or large leaks rather than pinhole leaks.
 It can be insidious in that moderately high corrosion rates can go undetected for years before failure.
-Finally, process changes that increase the temperature or sulfur content can creep up over time and i The y-axis of this figure is in units of mils per year (mpy).
-A "mil" is 1/1000 inch.

-multiply corrosion rates so that what was thought to be a low corrosion rate system becomes corrosive enough to fail before the increased corrosion rate is recognized.
+Finally, process changes that increase the temperature or sulfur content can creep up over time and multiply corrosion rates so that what was thought to be a low corrosion rate system becomes corrosive enough to fail before the increased corrosion rate is recognized.